jde-agr/GoodGradesServer/README.md

 $ npm install
 ```

-Once all the denpendencies have been installed, we can proceed to running the actual server by using the command
+Once all the dependencies have been installed, we can proceed to running the actual server by using the command
 ```sh
 $ npm start
 ```
+The server will run on port **5000** when run on **localhost**

 ### Client Side
-The client side is kept on a seperate repo (https://github.com/Onex101/GoodGrades).
+The client side is kept in a seperate repo (https://github.com/Onex101/GoodGrades).
 Please refer to it's README file.

 ### Testing
 We made use of GraphQL's popular GUI called **GraphiQL** in order to test our queries and mutations that would occur (CRUD).